top of page

 "Paper & Ink, Flesh & Blood is rich with characters to fall in love with 'who chose to dance through the world when others chose to walk.'
 The characters are full and rich enough, that I feel like they are friends.
 I miss them already.
 This book is one that I will be thinking about for a long time."

-SUSAN RANDLETT, AMAZON REVIEW,
+SUSAN RANDLETT, AMAZON REVIEW

 "Margaux will resonate with readers early on; her deep relationship with her 'paper and ink' friends are familiar—you’ve known them, too—and the powerful metaphor infused in this story invites us to consider thoughtfully our own connection to the influences of text, the fulfillment we achieve through reading.
 And just one more note: This summer spent quarantined and distanced from those we look to for comfort has inspired most of us to examine ourselves and our pasts; this is a tender time, and I think this novel offer me good guidance and inspiration as, like Margaux, I feel encouraged to think back to my own grandmother and her nurturing influence on me as a reader."